Education Investment Tax Credit Legislation

 3. Arts, Music, and Sports

-Increase donations to nonprofits to provide arts, music, history, athletics, and other instruction in classrooms.
+Increase donations to nonprofits to provide arts, music, history, after-school, and other academic programming.

 Increase donations for nonprofit scholarship organizations to provide scholarships to students attending pre-K through 12th grade, including public and private schools.